 |

-The Expulsion from Eden (B. 18, S. 138).
-Original woodcut, c.
+The Fall of Man.
+(Bartsch 17, Strauss 137) Original woodcut, c.
 1510 for the Small Passion.
-In 1844 plaster casts were made from Durer's original woodblocks for the Small Woodcut Passion, which had just been acquired by the British Museum.
+In 1844 plaster casts were made from Dürer's original woodblocks for the Small Woodcut Passion, which had just been acquired by the British Museum.
 From these casts, metal plates were made and a small edition produced.
 Our impression is from this edition.
 Image size: 125x96mm.
-Price: $1600.
+Price: Please call or email for current pricing information.

 |